gsoules/MkDocs/digital-archive/docs/archivist/common-vocabulary.md

 ## When to use site term mapping

 Most organizations will find that they can use Common Vocabulary terms most of the time.
-There are however cases when you need to create a site term and map it to a Common Vocabulary term.
+There are, however, cases when you need to create a site term and map it to a Common Vocabulary term.
 Create a mapped site term when:

 -   The term you want is not in the Common Vocabulary
--   You want a more specific than the closest term in the Common Vocabulary
+-   You want a more specific term than the closest term in the Common Vocabulary

 Here are examples for each case taken from the Southwest Harbor Public Library.